ritiksr25/node-assignment/README.md

 8. /api/v1/users/comment/:to/:by POST Create a comment (to: id of user on which (by: id of user who is commenting) comments)
 9. /api/v1/users/view-comments/:id GET View comments by a specific user.

+# Dummy data:
+There are two test users and a comment as dummy data.

 # Heroku Link:
 https://nodeassignmentapi.herokuapp.com/api/v1